Autopsy of John F. Kennedy: Background

-The 35th President of the United States, John F. Kennedy, was assassinated on November 22, 1963, while driving in a motorcade through Dealey Plaza in Dallas, Texas.
-Following the shooting, Kennedy's limousine brought him to Parkland Memorial Hospital, where he was pronounced dead.
-The Secret Service was concerned about the possibility of a larger plot and urged the new President, Lyndon B. Johnson, to leave Dallas and return to the White House; however, Johnson refused to do so without any proof of Kennedy's death.
-Johnson returned to Air Force One around 1:30 p.m., and shortly thereafter, he received telephone calls from advisors McGeorge Bundy and Walter Jenkins advising him to return to Washington, D.C. immediately.
+The 35th president of the United States, John F. Kennedy, was shot and fatally wounded on November 22, 1963, while riding in a motorcade through Dealey Plaza in Dallas, Texas.
+The limousine rush to Parkland Memorial Hospital, where Kennedy was pronounced dead at 1:00 P.M., after more than twenty minutes' treatment.
+Physicians at Parkland Hospital reported the president as having a heartbeat, that stopped ten minutes after arrival.
+The Secret Service was concerned about the possibility of a larger plot and urged the new president, Lyndon B. Johnson, to leave Dallas and return to the White House.
+Johnson refused to do so without any proof of Kennedy's death.

+Johnson returned to Air Force One about 1:30 p.m., and shortly thereafter he received telephone calls from two advisors, McGeorge Bundy and Walter Jenkins, who recommended his immediate return to Washington, D.C.
 He replied that he would not leave Dallas without the president's wife, Jacqueline Kennedy, and that she would not leave without Kennedy's body.
 According to Esquire, Johnson did "not want to be remembered as an abandoner of beautiful widows".

-Dallas County medical examiner Earl Rose was at Parkland when he learned that President Kennedy had been pronounced dead.
-Rose entered the trauma room where Kennedy's body lay and was confronted by Secret Service agent Roy Kellerman and Kennedy's personal physician George Burkley, who said that there was no time to perform an autopsy because Jacqueline Kennedy would not leave Dallas without her husband's body which was to be delivered promptly to the airport.
+The Dallas County medical examiner, Earl Rose, was at Parkland when he learned that President Kennedy had been pronounced dead.
+Rose entered the trauma room where Kennedy's body lay and was confronted by a Secret Service agent, Roy Kellerman, and Kennedy's personal physician, George Burkley, who said that there was no time to perform an autopsy because Jacqueline Kennedy would not leave Dallas without her husband's body, which was to be delivered promptly to the airport.

-At the time of President Kennedy's assassination, the murder of a president was not under the jurisdiction of any federal organization.
-Accordingly, Rose insisted that Texas law required him to perform a post-mortem examination.
+At the time of President Kennedy's assassination, the murder of a president was not under federal jurisdiction.
+Accordingly, Rose insisted that Texas law required him to perform a post mortem examination.
 A heated exchange ensued as he argued with Kennedy's aides.
 Kennedy's body was placed in a coffin and, accompanied by Jacqueline, rolled down the corridor on a gurney.
-Rose was reported to have stood in a hospital doorway, backed by a Dallas policeman, in an attempt to prevent anybody from removing the coffin.
-The presidential aides engaged in an explicit argument with Dallas officials until, according to Robert Caro's The Years of Lyndon Johnson, they "literally shoved [Rose] and the policeman aside to get out of the building".
-Rose later stated that he had not fought back as he felt it unwise to escalate tensions further.
+Rose was reported to have stood in a hospital doorway, backed by a Dallas policeman, in an attempt to prevent removal of the body.
+The presidential aides argued with Dallas officials until, according to Robert Caro's The Years of Lyndon Johnson, they "literally shoved [Rose] and the policeman aside to get out of the building".
+Rose later stated that he had not fought back, because he considered it unwise to increase tension.